 In the London of Stroud, ‘commoners’ live in the knowledge of magicians and serve them just like the many kinds of demons (imps and djinns and afrits and foliots).
 With both powers in their hands, the magicians seem unbeatable.

 Or are they?

-In a sub-plot that promises to take spotlight in the next two books (The Golem’s Eye and Ptolemy’s Gate), there is a silent uprising taking place within London.
+In a sub-plot that promises to take the spotlight in the next two books (The Golem’s Eye and Ptolemy’s Gate), there is a silent uprising taking place within London.
 They call themselves The Resistance and hate all the magicians and their positions of power.

 What happens, remains to be seen.
 As for me, I haven’t giggled abruptly on public transport in a while.
 It’s Bart’s narrative throughout, rooted in his acerbic wit, weaving through dramatic battles, ambushes and moments of much excitement.
-Although written from both his and Nathaniel’s point of view, it is he who keeps you grinning at most times and offer outbursts of laughter at others.
+Although written from both his and Nathaniel’s points of view, it is he who keeps you grinning at most times and offers outbursts of laughter at others.
 His nonchalance, his thoughts on the histories and politics of the world and his absolute faith in his own superiority make for great footnotes (I have always hated footnotes.
 They’re always just muddling citations.
 But I could learn to like them).

 At the same time, Nathaniel’s own magical education in spite of his mediocre master will once again remind you of the importance of libraries and good teachers; if anyone needed any.
 Together, the two of them belong with one another, even though none might ever admit it.

 Pick this up to enjoy a gem of the fantasy genre and of course, for Bartimaeus.
 While I race through The Golem’s Eye and greedily look at Ptolemy’s Gate.